vortexxxxxxxxxxxx/Misc-School-Work/Operating Systems Fall 2025/OS_Bankers_Algorithm/README.md

 3 3 2
 ```

-- The first 5 rows represent the Allocation Matrix.
+-The first 5 rows represent the Allocation Matrix.
-- The next 5 rows represent the Maximum Demand Matrix.
+-The next 5 rows represent the Maximum Demand Matrix.
-- The last row represents the Available Resources.
+-The last row represents the Available Resources.

 ## Expected Outputs
 #### Output During Safe State